SidetrekAI/create-knative-cluster/README.md

 It's like "Create React App", but for setting up Kubernetes cluster with helpful features preinstalled (node/pod autoscaling, https, monitoring, app serving, etc).
 It uses Pulumi to programmatically create a Kubernetes cluster and provision all the resources required to serve an app with a single command (almost).

-Once the cluster is set up, you can use Pulumi to manage and update the resources using the familiar Javascipt/Typescript.
-Or use any other tool like kubectl if you prefer.
+Once the cluster is set up, you can use Pulumi to manage or add resources using the familiar Javascipt/Typescript.
+Or, you can directly manipulate Kubernetes resources using kubectl if you prefer.

-Currently supports AWS only.
+* Currently supports AWS only.

-Currently tested on MacOS.
+* Currently tested on MacOS.

 If something doesn't work, please [file an issue](https://github.com/sidetrekAI/create-knative-cluster/issues/new).